 In addition, the legitimate strengthening of security requirements in the face of increased risk of computer attacks is restricting the use of removable media a little more every day.
 USB recorders are banned by security-conscious companies.
 See our article https://thermolabo.com/en/usb-data-loggers-what-risks/

 Nevertheless, this type of recorder remains one of the easiest media to use and retains many advantages.
 An integrated monitoring solution such as Sensolabo USB makes it possible to guarantee data integrity thanks to a proprietary system for verifying and authenticating files when they are deposited in the cloud.
-In addition, the possibility of auditing the computer code and manufacturing it in France with recognized subcontractors makes it possible to ensure control of the computer risk.
+In addition, the possibility of auditing the computer code and manufacturing with recognized subcontractors makes it possible to ensure control of the computer risk.